 WellSpan Occupational Health can provide employers with training on pre-shift temperature screening and educational resources for the workforce.

-OnSite Testing Availability
+Onsite Testing Availability

 One prevalent question being asked is the availability of onsite testing for employees.
-The onsite testing we recommend is temperature screening.
+The onsite testing, we recommend is temperature screening.
 A digital forehead thermometer is safe and easy to administer at the beginning of each shift.
 We continue to explore how we can further support the needs of the employer community with additional testing options.

 Continue to Seek & Receive Medical Care

 We want to stress how important it is to direct someone suspected of having COVID-19 to call their primary care provider or the WellSpan Coronavirus Information Hotline at 855-851-3641.
 That will ensure your employee gets to the right care at the right place at the right time.
-It could save their life.

 We’ve also heard from patients experiencing serious medical issues aside from COVID-19, including behavioral health concerns, that they are choosing not to come to the hospital for care over fear of contracting COVID-19 within the building.